-February is green on the Serengeti - a perfect safari backdrop for lions, cheetah, and leopards as they stalk prey.
+February is green on the Serengeti - a perfect safari backdrop for lions, cheetahs, and leopards as they stalk prey.
 While zebras, giraffes, and gazelles nurse their young and newborn wildebeest calves frolic on the plains alongside their mothers, predators skulk in the fresh grasses.
 Elephants drink and wallow in water among the baobab trees, flocks of storks dot the plains searching for insects, and oxpeckers feast on small insects on giraffes.
 The southern Serengeti plains are home to cheetahs with frisky cubs and leopards hunting along the river corridors.
-Our stretch, pop-top Land Cruisers provide 360° views for wildlife viewing and photographic opportunities.
-We also provide flexibility in our schedule with only four participants per vehicle throughout the safari.
-When the Cheesemans started leading East African safaris in 1978, they didn't dream that they would still be going back there year after year.
-But with almost 50 species of mammals, colorful reptiles, and over 300 species of birds, how can you resist?
+With only four participants per vehicle, our stretch, pop-top Land Cruisers provide 360° views for wildlife viewing and photographic opportunities.
+When the Cheesemans started leading East African trips in 1978, they didn't dream that they would still be going back there year after year.
+But with almost 50 mammal species, colorful reptiles, and at least 300 bird species, how can you resist?